-Instead of parking at the dam on the A87, we decided to follow the route from Glen Moriston which seems to be the more usual route nowadays utilising the track to the Millennium wind turbine field that sits east of the hill.
-The starting point is 3 miles east of the junction with the A87 where there is a large parking area on the opposite side of the road.
+Instead of parking at the dam on the A87, we decided to follow the route from Glen Moriston which is the more usual route nowadays utilising the track to the Millennium wind turbine field that sits east of the hill.
+The starting point is 3 miles east of the junction with the A87, with a large parking area on the opposite side of the road.
 There is a walker's gate onto the track that twists its way up the hill and passes through some plantations.
-At about 400 metres there is a junction and the road to the right heads towards the outlying northern summit of Beinn an Eoin.
-At the high point of this track, we turned off to the left and climbed up and over some boggy ground and eventually found a place to cross the still-swollen Allt Coire na Gaoith an Ear.
+At about 400 metres, a junction and the road to the right head towards the outlying northern summit of Beinn an Eoin.
+At the high point of this track, we turned off to the left, climbed up and over some boggy ground, and eventually found a place to cross the still-swollen Allt Coire na Gaoith an Ear.
 Then we headed for the southern ridge of Meall Dubh climbing up steeper heather-clad slopes until we found the drier ground of the ridge.

 It was a grey afternoon but the views were good, we were close to the massive wind turbines, some of which were turning lazily in the whisper of a breeze.
 We had a couple of snowfields to cross before reaching the massive summit cairn.
 We had watched a lone walker disappear from here to the south about 5 minutes before our arrival, a sure sign that the Corbett bagging season had started.
 The views to the west were impressive.
 Loch Cluanie was trapped between the snow-capped peaks of Glen Shiel whilst Loch Quoich pointed towards the Knoydart hills, indistinct peaks on the hazy horizon.